Join us in support of the League's mission empowering voters and defending democracy at the Making Democracy Work Dinner on Feb. 4, 2019!

 Keynote speaker Victoria M DeFrancesco Soto, Ph.D. will speak on "The Power of Women" Voting, Policy, and Politics in Texas for this years Making Democracy Work dinner.
-Dr. Soto is a lecturer at The University of Texas’ LBJ School of Public Affairs, where she was selected as one of UT’s Game Changers.
+Dr. Soto is a lecturer at The University of Texas’ LBJ School of Public Affairs, where she was selected as one of UT’s Game Changers and recently was named LBJ School Director of Civic Engagement to lead diversity and inclusion efforts.

 Dr. Soto is a contributor to MSNBC and NBCNews.com, as well as a regular political analyst for Telemundo.
 She has provided on-air analysis for CNN, Fox, PBS, Univision and NPR, and has appeared on HBO’s "Real Time with Bill Maher."
 Most recently, Victoria was a featured expert in the PBS documentary "Willie Velasquez: Your Vote is Your Voice," about the civil rights trailblazer.